intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reference/pms_pack.md

 # Dataset Structure

-The following `master.pms` attributes are joined with `monitoring.pms` data to provide dashboard views and KPI metrics.
+The following `reference.pms_pack` attributes are joined with `timeseries.pms` data to provide dashboard views and KPI metrics.

 Attribute       | Data      | Description
 ---             | ---       | ---